 Both classification scenarios described so far were laid out for the processing of univariate time series of quantitative input data.
 For the largest part, the desired qualitative abstraction for distinct aspects of motion as well as spatial configurations among objects can already be achieved, seizing the available methodologies for classification in open- and cyclic codomains.
 However, the qualitative abstraction of actor locations on the soccer pitch into residence regions motivates and presupposes the ability to process multivariate time series in classification as well.
 The implementation thereof should benefit from the enhanced stability due to hysteresis, and build immediatly on the means worked out for univariate classification.
-Moreover, bearing the classification of regions in mind as principal motivation, it should also provide enough flexibility to model heterogeneous regions in a natural way and focus classification to interesting regions of the classification space (i.e. the soccer pitch as portion of the simulation basement in the classification of residence regions).
+Moreover, bearing the classification of regions in mind as principal motivation, it should also provide enough flexibility to model heterogeneous regions in a natural way and focus classification to interesting regions of the classification of residence regions).